Josie127/DV_final/README.md

 # How to Run The Code
+open terminal

-open terminal and cd into SMM635_Group_6 folder type bokeh serve --show main.py
+cd into SMM635_Group_6 folder

+type bokeh serve --show main.py

 # File Specifiction